 On the Library home page, in the search box click on "Classic Catalogue."
 Enter your search words or phrase.
 Scroll down and pick location: REFERENCE.
-This will provide you with a number of online reference works that will provide some introductory data that may be useful in more accurately defining your topic and in making sure the idea is neither too large nor too small.
+This will provide you with a number of reference works that will provide some introductory data that may be useful in more accurately defining your topic and in making sure the idea is neither too large nor too small.
 As an example researching ‘Women’ is much too broad (too many sources).
 On the other hand having a thesis topic on whether the final meal of Michael Jackson’s life played some part in his death is much too specific (No sources).

-On the left hand side of the home page, click on “Books, media, in the catalogue” This takes you to the searching area.
-Utilize the library Catalogue and use words to look for books or resources on your topic.
+In the "Classic Catalogue" enter your search words to find books or other resources on your topic..
 Open a few items and choose alternate/better words from the subject terms listed in different items.
 You can use these new words and change the drop down menu next to the search box to indicate ‘Subject’ to get even more accurate searches.

 Magazines, journal articles, and newspapers are good sources for up-to-date information.
 Use the appropriate journal index or database to locate citations for specific articles on your topic.
-Many databases are available online at the library and they are listed on the library's ‘Journals’ page.
+Many databases are available online at the library and they are listed on the library's ‘Databases’ page.
 Try a full-text database like ‘Academic Search Premier’ first, to retrieve complete articles on your topic.
-The library has many journals available in print as well.
+The library has journals available in print as well.
 If you want to find a lot of content at once, enter your search words into the Discovery Search box on the library home page.
 You will retrieve articles, as well as books and ebooks, in one search.

 A lot of "good" and "bad" information is posted on the Internet.
 Evaluate these sources carefully, to ensure they are reputable, accurate, and relevant to your topic.
-Use one of the search engines recommended on the library's’ Web Search’ page to look for information on your topic.
-Try to use online search engines after you have completed your search for books, reference sources, and journal/magazines/newspaper articles, as these should fill out the bulk of your sources.
+Try to use online search engines like google or bing after you have completed your search for books, reference sources, and journal/magazines/newspaper articles, as these should fill out the bulk of your sources.